 Individual innovations

-We briefly highlight several of the key technical developments in the demand side that are altering the status quo of the power sector, and serving to change the way we describe the demand side.
+We briefly highlight several key demand-side innovations that are altering the status quo of the power sector, and changing the way we think about the demand side.
 Numerous graphics are available that try to capture the complex set of new relationships and interactions; Figure 3 is useful in this regard.

 Figure 3: Schematic of a new type of power system configuration (Pediain.com, accessed 2014).

-While there are overlapping aspects within the categorization we chose, it simply serves the purpose of being explicit about the wide array of aspects that have simultaneously evolved.
+While there are overlapping aspects with the categorization we use below, it is simply intended to make explicit the wide array of developments that are emerging simultaneously in this dynamic space.

 As part of the growth of RE, distributed generation assets such as residential solar energy are growing rapidly due to system cost declines, new business models (such as leasing) (see e.g., Holtmeyer, Wang et al. 2013, Ipinnimo, Chowdhury et al. 2013, Khamis, Shareef et al. 2013, Prenc, Škrlec et al. 2013, Vahl, Rüther et al. 2013, Abdullah, Agalgaonkar et al. 2014, Ai, Wang et al. 2014, Bernardon, Mello et al. 2014, Esmaili, Firozjaee et al. 2014, Kechroud, Ribeiro et al. 2014) and policy incentives (net metering).
 Combining distributed sources of electricity with non-traditional “sources” such as storage and onboard power management can reduce the risks related to electric supply reliability and quality (Lovins, 2011).
 Challenges include: tariff designs and net metering policies, cross-subsidies, availability of storage, impacts of bi-directional power flows in distribution systems, and utility business models.

 Demand management and response from aggregating small-scale flexible demand, or from larger systems, is occurring in periods down to very “fast” response (a matter of seconds or less).
 This area relates to both the management of demand and how it interacts with the power system and markets.
 Dynamic and digital aspects of demand management are an important aspect, and include aspects of dynamic pricing, and “economic” (as opposed to traditional capacity) demand management.
 Likewise, large utility demand response programs are becoming more innovative.
 Emerging digital technologies are also playing a large role, such as digital two-way thermostats, smart thermostats, automation (building automation, auto demand response, etc.), and fault detection and diagnostics.
 Related, changing tariff structure and market bidding rules are emerging (see e.g., Gelazanskas and Gamage 2014, Brennan 2010, Breukers, Heiskanen et al. 2011, Qureshi, Nair et al. 2011, Choi, Lee et al. 2012, Zehir and Bagriyanik 2012, Arteconi, Hewitt et al. 2013, Kyriakarakos, Piromalis et al. 2013, Marzband, Sumper et al. 2013, Meidani and Ghanem 2013, Silvente, Aguirre et al. 2013, Finn and Fitzpatrick 2014, Warren 2014).
-Challenges include: financial incentives, behavioral understanding, market rules, measurement and verification of associated impacts, and technology adoption.
+Challenges include: financial incentives, behavioral understanding, market rules, measurement and verification of associated impacts, rate design, business models, and technology adoption.

 Smarter grids are being built all over the world.
-Despite definitional issues under this large heading, the deployment of smart meters, distribution system control and control technologies, and automation of transmission and distribution system infrastructure is increasing.
+Despite definitional issues under this large heading, the deployment of smart meters, distribution system and control technologies, and automation of transmission and distribution system infrastructure are increasing.
 Much of the literature alluded to in other sub-sections also relates to Smart Grids.
 In addition, research platforms, such as the European Platform for Smart Grids, have emerged – as well as business alliances (e.g., GridWise Alliance, The Smart Grid Alliance).
-Challenges include: standards for interoperability, cybersecurity, consumer participation, utility business models, asset utilization and opitimization, data and information overload, rate reform.
+Challenges include: standards for interoperability, cybersecurity, consumer participation, utility business models, asset utilization and opitimization, data and information overload, rate design.